 Methodology and approach

-To achieve the process evaluation objectives, the DNV evaluation team reviewed program material and then conducted in-depth interviews (IDIs) to gather perspectives about the SEM program from different program actors: program staff and implementers, participants, partial participants, and non-participants.
+To achieve the process evaluation objectives, the DNV evaluation team reviewed program material and then conducted in-depth interviews (IDIs) to gather perspectives about the SEM program from different program actors: Utility program staff and implementation vendors, participants, partial participants, and non-participants.

 Program material review

 First, the DNV evaluation team (“team”) reviewed program documentation, including a sample presentation, other marketing collateral, templates of the letter of intent, regression modeling agreement, SEM implementation agreement, program/operations manuals, and M&V plans.
-This review informed the development of program staff interviews and assessment of program design against identified best practices.
+This review informed the development of utility program staff interviews and assessment of program design against identified best practices.

-Program staff and implementers interviews
+Utility program staff and implementation vendors interviews

-The team conducted two individual interviews and one group interview with four program staff members.
-Both Eversource and United Illumination (UI)/Avangrid program staff (“program staff”) were involved in the interviews.
-Researchers also conducted three individual interviews and one group interview with two implementer representatives (“implementers”).
-In total, three of the four active SEM implementers participated in an interview.
-The team was unable to contact one implementer to complete an interview after six contact attempts.
+The team conducted two individual interviews and one group interview with four utility program staff members.
+Both Eversource and United Illumination (UI)/Avangrid utility program staff (“Utility program staff”) were involved in the interviews.
+Researchers also conducted three individual interviews and one group interview with two implementation vendor representatives (“implementation vendors”).
+In total, three of the four active SEM implementation vendors participated in an interview.
+The team was unable to contact one implementation vendor to complete an interview, despite six contact attempts.

 Interviews were completed between January and August of 2022 and covered the following topics: